Categories

 To make this a convincing new story, it should also tell how circular economies and a realistic post-crash economic approach can demystify how our economy works.
 It should tell of the use of better-defined, clearer moral values rather than money as the sole arbiter of value.
 It should describe the importance of humanity, altruism and co-operation across society rather than the belief that markets and competition are the sole mechanism of interaction.
 It must also incorporate politics, and show how we can move from mainly representative politics to participatory politics – something that is really not encouraged by the old neoliberal narrative.

-Finally, social media algorithms to generate advertising revenue unfairly boost the worst information, allow bad actors play to our base instincts to promote themselves and undermine our values.
+Social media algorithms to generate advertising revenue unfairly boost the worst information, allow bad actors play to our base instincts to promote themselves and undermine our values.
 Such business models must be thrown out with the old neoliberal narrative.
 The challenge will be to exploit such platforms to promote the new story without allowing it to unravel.

 A New Economic Story